huggingface/blog/ai-webtv.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-The AI WebTV is an experimental demo to showcase the latest advancements regarding automatic video and music synthesis.
+The AI WebTV is an experimental demo to showcase the latest advancements in automatic video and music synthesis.

 👉 Watch the stream now by going to the [AI WebTV Space](https://huggingface.co/spaces/jbilcke-hf/AI-WebTV).